TuckerLandis/prime-pw-week-4-assignment-part-2/readme.md

 - HTML & CSS

 ## Assignment - Styling with `CSS`

 Now let's practice some CSS!
 For this, you will update the index.html file and create a new CSS Stylesheet.

 Requirements:
-- Place the existing `<h1>` inside of a `header` element and add a background-color to that header.
-- Create a stylesheet.css file and import it into the index.html file.
+x - Place the existing `<h1>` inside of a `header` element and add a background-color to that header. x - Create a stylesheet.css file and import it into the index.html file.
 - Add a new div with a class name of "info".
 Inside that div add an `<h2> My name is YOUR NAME </h2>` Add a background-color and a text color of your choice.
 - Add an image tag `<img>` and source an image of your main mode of transportation (you car, bus, scooter, bike, feet, etc)
 - Add an `<h3>` that explains your mode of transportation.
 Add a background-color and a text color of your choice.